Gabrieliam42/AI-Agent-Qubitz/README.md

 # Qubitz

 Qubitz is a standalone local-only AI agent for GGUF models on `llama.cpp`.
-It is oriented to local LLM workflows only: no API keys, no cloud inference, no subscriptions, and no paid hosted services are required.
+It is oriented to local LLM workflows only: no cloud inference, no subscriptions, and no paid hosted services are required.

-It is intended to run primarily under WSL2/Linux, including WSL-hosted workspaces and Windows-hosted workspaces accessed through the WSL-to-Windows bridge.
+It is intended to run primarily under WSL2/Linux, and to work in WSL-hosted workspaces and Windows-hosted workspaces accessed through the WSL-to-Windows bridge.

 ## What it includes